-Contact the Cross Country BC's Marketing and Communications Coordinator Magi Scallion a minimum of six weeks prior your event with the names of the volunteers who will be your Sponsor Liaison, Awards Coordinator and Media Liaison (see attachments below for further information).
-Email: marketing@crosscountrybc.ca; telephone: (788) 990-2453.
+Contact the Cross Country BC's Administration and Communications Coordinator Angela Wu a minimum of six weeks prior your event with the names of the volunteers who will be your Sponsor Liaison, Awards Coordinator and Media Liaison.
+Email: office@crosscountrybc.ca; telephone: (250) 545-9600.

-Contact Cross Country BC's Office Coordinator, Ashley Wightman, a minimum of ten days prior your event to make shipping arrangements for the materials and supplies mentioned above.
+Contact Angela a minimum of ten days prior your event to make shipping arrangements for the materials and supplies mentioned above.
 Email: office@crosscountrybc.ca; telephone: (250) 545-9600.

-To view a comprehensive information package on sponsors, awards protocol and media (SAM Information Package) click on: http://www.crosscountrybc.ca/dbfiles/548.pdf.
+To view a comprehensive information package on sponsors, awards protocol and media (SAM Information Package) click on: http://crosscountrybc.ca/sam-information-package.